-Well, in that case, the rope must obviously be longer and so more rope will be needed.
-But roughly how much more rope do you think the new rope should be?
+Well, in that case, a longer rope will obviously be needed.
+But roughly how much longer do you think the new rope should be?

 A calculation reveals a surprising answer.

-The length of the original rope was π × D where D is the Earth’s diameter.
-So the length of the new rope must be π × (D + 2) since the diameter has simply expanded by two feet, one on each side.
-But the difference between these values is simply 2π which is about 6.28.
-And so the new rope needs to be only about six feet more rope is needed, which is about the height of a man.
+The length of the original rope was π × D, where D is the Earth’s diameter.
+So the length of the new rope must be π × (D + 2), since the diameter has simply expanded by two feet, one on each side.
+But the difference between these values is simply 2π, which is about 6.28.
+And so the new rope needs to be only about six feet longer than the old one, which is roughly the height of a man.

 Can that be right?

 Most people find this very surprising, even unbelievable.
-Surely you need much more rope than that?
-Something like a few miles of extra rope would seem more appropriate!
+Surely the new rope must be considerably longer than that?
+Something like a few miles longer than the old rope would seem to be more appropriate!

 And yet the reasoning above is hard to fault: go through it again carefully if necessary!